discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Source: Science Photo Library

-You are giving your child iron supplements or multivitamins ?
-Then that can be another cause of black stains on the child’s teeth.
+This can be another cause of black stains on the child’s teeth.
 The multivitamins also contain iron in them which leads to black stains on the surface of the teeth.

-Doctors prescribe iron supplements to your child when they need it, the iron deficiency is cured but it causes staining of the child’s teeth as most of the times liquid supplements are prescribed.
+Doctors prescribe iron supplements to your child when they need it, the iron deficiency is cured but it causes staining of the child’s teeth as most of the time liquid supplements are prescribed.
 The supplement touches the surface of the teeth and therefore causes staining of teeth.

 Prevention and Treatment:

-1. 1.
-You dilute the supplement with water or juice
+1. You dilute the supplement with water or juice

-2. 2.
-You give water immediately after the supplement
+2. You give water immediately after the supplement

-3. 3.
-Use a straw while giving the supplement to avoid contact with teeth
+3. Use a straw while giving the supplement to avoid contact with teeth

-4. 4.
-Brush twice a day
+4. Brush twice a day

 If the stains still are present a professional dental scaling (cleaning) is required.